umd-lhcb/ut-hw-doc/docs/dcb/dcb_assembly/dcb_assembly.md

 4. Next flip the DCB over so that you are looking at the bottom side of the DCB.
-Check the bottom side near the optical mezzanines to ensure that there are no extra globs os solder protruding through the surface of the DCB.
+Check the bottom side near the optical mezzanines to ensure that there are no extra globs of solder protruding through the surface of the DCB.

 	!!! note
 		If there are extra globs of solder present then it can short the DCB